Cambrian: Oceanic life

 While the early Cambrian showed such diversification that it has been named the Cambrian Explosion, this changed later in the period, when there occurred a sharp drop in biodiversity.
-About 515 million years ago, the number of species going extinct exceeded the number of new species appearing.
+About 515 Ma, the number of species going extinct exceeded the number of new species appearing.
 Five million years later, the number of genera had dropped from an earlier peak of about 600 to just 450.
 Also, the speciation rate in many groups was reduced to between a fifth and a third of previous levels.
-500 million years ago, oxygen levels fell dramatically in the oceans, leading to hypoxia, while the level of poisonous hydrogen sulfide simultaneously increased, causing another extinction.
+500 Ma, oxygen levels fell dramatically in the oceans, leading to hypoxia, while the level of poisonous hydrogen sulfide simultaneously increased, causing another extinction.
 The later half of Cambrian was surprisingly barren and showed evidence of several rapid extinction events; the stromatolites which had been replaced by reef building sponges known as Archaeocyatha, returned once more as the archaeocyathids became extinct.
 This declining trend did not change until the Great Ordovician Biodiversification Event.

+Marine life lived under low and fluctuating levels of oxygen in the ocean.
+During upwellings of anoxic deep ocean waters into shallow marine environments could push organisms over the edge into mass extinctions, leading ultimately to increased biodiversity.

 Some Cambrian organisms ventured onto land, producing the trace fossils Protichnites and Climactichnites.
 Fossil evidence suggests that euthycarcinoids, an extinct group of arthropods, produced at least some of the Protichnites.
 Fossils of the track-maker of Climactichnites have not been found; however, fossil trackways and resting traces suggest a large, slug-like mollusc.

 In contrast to later periods, the Cambrian fauna was somewhat restricted; free-floating organisms were rare, with the majority living on or close to the sea floor; and mineralizing animals were rarer than in future periods, in part due to the unfavourable ocean chemistry.

 Many modes of preservation are unique to the Cambrian, and some preserve soft body parts, resulting in an abundance of Lagerstätten.
-These include Sirius Passet, the Sinsk Algal Lens, the Maotianshan Shales, the Emu Bay Shale, and the Burgess Shale,.
+These include Sirius Passet, the Sinsk Algal Lens, the Maotianshan Shales, the Emu Bay Shale, and the Burgess Shale.